 Income tax expense.
-Income tax expense was \$14,708 for the six months ended June 30, 2018 compared to income tax expense of \$16,045 for the six months ended June 30, 2017.
+Income tax expense was \$29,394 for the nine months ended September 30, 2018 compared to income tax expense of \$22,517 for the nine months ended September 30, 2017.
 Our provision for income taxes in interim periods is based on expected income, statutory rates, valuation allowances against deferred tax assets, and any tax planning opportunities available to us.
 For interim financial reporting, we estimate the annual effective income tax rate based on full year projections and apply the annual effective income tax rate against year-to-date pretax income (loss) to record income tax expense, adjusted for discrete items, if any.
 We refine annual estimates as new information becomes available.
-Our effective income tax rate does not bear a relationship to statutory income tax rates due to a valuation allowance being established for items under the Tax Cuts and Jobs Act of 2017 (the "Tax Act").
+Our effective income tax rate does not bear a relationship to statutory income tax rates due to a valuation allowance being established for items under the Tax Act.
 Specifically, the Tax Act establishes criteria that limit the amount of deductible annual interest expense but allows for an interest expense carry forward for any interest expense limitation applied to taxable income.
 We expect a portion of the interest expense in 2018 to be disallowed as a tax deduction and we do not expect any of the disallowed interest expense to be tax deductible in the future.
-Further, based on available guidance for the Tax Act, we expect to receive an income tax deduction for any stock-based compensation granted as part of a binding agreement in effect prior to November 2, 2017 as well as any performance based incentive plans that existed as part of a binding agreement in effect prior to November 2, 2017 but do not expect to receive an income tax deduction for any stock-based compensation granted in 2018.
+Further, based on available guidance for the Tax Act, we expect to receive an income tax deduction for any stock-based compensation granted as part of a binding agreement in effect prior to November 2, 2017 but do not expect to receive an income tax deduction for any stockbased compensation or any performance-based cash compensation plans that were granted in 2018.
 Upon the issuance of additional guidance related to the Tax Act, our expectations may change which could result in additional changes to our annual effective tax rate.
-For the six months ended June 30, 2018, our income tax expense was \$2,012 less than tax expense computed when applying our estimated annual effective tax rate to year-to-date income primarily due to changes in estimates of the impact of the Tax Act.
-In accordance with Topic 606, we plan to file an automatic method change related to revenue recognition and estimate a \$5,217 current tax benefit related to the accounting method change.
-As a result of the accounting method change and limits imposed on the deductibility of interest expense by the Tax Act, we adjusted our estimated current year interest expense carry forward valuation allowance by \$1,565, of which \$734 was recognized for the six months ended June 30, 2018.
+This has resulted in an increased effective income tax rate in the 2018 period when compared to the 2017 tax rate.
+For the nine months ended September 30, 2018, our income tax expense was \$4,415 less than tax expense computed when applying our estimated annual effective tax rate to year-to-date income primarily due to an income tax benefit associated with a state tax credit, the windfall tax benefit from the vesting of a performance-based stock grant and a change in estimate for the impact of the Tax Act.
+For the nine months ended September 30, 2017, our income tax expense was lower than our estimated annual effective rate by \$4,444 primarily due to a state tax credit, a windfall tax benefit from the vesting of a performance-based stock grant in 2017 and the results of recent state income tax audits.